 - Wind turbine

-A rotary mechanism that converts the kinetic energy of water into mechanical energy, known as a water turbine.
-Basically changing of energy happens with the help of water, that’s why it’s known as water turbine.
+A rotary mechanism that converts the kinetic energy of water into mechanical energy, is known as a water turbine.
+Basically changing of energy happens with the help of water, that’s why it’s known as a water turbine.

 Water turbines basically classified into two types –